Ways to Serve

 shaping young minds

-The Core Team is a group of Catholic adults who work with the youth minister to help plan a high quality ministry program.
-Adults who have been Confirmed and can commit to one hour of in-person time per month are encouraged to apply.
+The Core Team is a group of Catholic adults who work with the youth minister to plan a high-quality ministry program.
+We encourage former youth attendees, parents, and activity-minded individuals to share their talents as Core Team members.

 Protecting Children and Vulnerable Adults